Azure/acr/docs/preview/connected-registry/troubleshooting.md

 #### Push permissions

-To give the client token push permissions to the repository, run the following from the Az CLI:
+If the connected registry is in Registry mode, the client may need push access.
+To give the client token push permissions to the repository, run the following from the Azure CLI:

 ```
 az acr scope-map update \